Clobbe/Kaggle-Boston-Housing-Prices-Advanced-Regression-Analysis/Boston_Housing_Prices.md

 2.What does target varible `SalePrice` look like
 ================================================

-The scope for this project is to build a model that from a set of features (which we're currently trying to find) will be the basis for a model which in turn can predict the price - SalePrice.
+The scope for this project is to build a model that from a set of variables (which we're currently trying to find) will be the basis for a model which in turn can predict the price - SalePrice.

 Let's find out what we know about `SalePrice`.